manishkmr49/globaltrend_live_coding_test/README.md

 Requirements:
 Implement the hamburger menu functionality
 Ensure the navigation bar is responsive and visually appealing on both desktop and mobile devices.

+## 2. Interactive Form Validation:
+Task:
+Create a simple sign-up form with fields for Name, Email, Password, and Confirm Password.
+Add real-time validation for the email format and password matching.

+Requirements:
+Display error messages below each field when validation fails.